-You can find more information about workers’ compensation in Massachusetts at the state’s website or by contacting the skilled workers’ compensation attorneys at the Law Offices of Jeffrey S. Glassman.Employers Responsible for Safe Workplaces
+You can find more information about workers’ compensation in Massachusetts at the state’s website or by contacting the skilled workers’ compensation attorneys at the Jeffrey Glassman Injury Lawyers.Employers Responsible for Safe Workplaces

 The U.S. Occupational Health and Safety Administration (OSHA) has standards and regulations for fire and burn safety in the workplace.